mastraa/COMPFAT/README.rst

 You can choose from all kind of fiber in the top combobox Search button show in the table below the list of material saved with that kind of fiber

-Save Material Button saves the material you choose from ID in the entry box so yopu can choose this mat in the analysis page to produce the output
+Save Selected Material Button saves the material you selected in the table, now that item will be available in Analysis page

+Adding new materials:
+Name and id must be unique, id is auto assigned, name is not.
+In case of egual name the query will be ignored.

 Log Monitor: